SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Augmented_Operations.md

 ## Focus Alarms

-Show past behaviour of alarms.
+Show past behavior of alarms.

 Based on an analysis of the alarm history and its patterns, the focused alarms option reduces alarm noise and allows easy focus on the events and incidents which are truly impactful.
 Focus alarms only show the ‘unexpected’ alarms and ignore recurring alarms due to bad template configuration.

 > [!TIP]
-> See also:
+> For more information:
 >
 > - User Guide: [Filtering alarms on alarm focus](xref:ApplyingAlarmFiltersInTheAlarmConsole#filtering-alarms-on-alarm-focus)